| Severus

 |

-| Here's the before/after (or should I
+| Here's the before/after (or should I say after &

-group of 9 semi-uncleaned denarii - 4 of Severus Alexander, 4 of Elagabalus and one of Julia Mamaea, found in the UK.
+semi-uncleaned denarii - 4 of Severus Alexander, 4 of Elagabalus and one of Julia Mamaea, found in the UK.
 Method of cleaning: 1.
 Repeated baths in citric acid (three parts demineralized water to one part citric acid powder), each time followed by a bath in demineralized water.
 Baths lasted several hours each.
 2. Several 30 second dips in something called "zilver snelglansdip" / "silver fast-shine dip", an ammonia based solution -not silver polish!- from HG International, once again followed by a bath (lasting several hours) in demineralized water.
 A no point did I touch this coin with any tools like brushes, picks, etc! |

 |